swyddfa/esbonio/docs/lsp/editors/vscode.rst

 Configuration
 """""""""""""

-In addition to the following options the VSCode extension also supports :ref:`editor_integration_config` options.
+The VSCode extension exposes the language server's :ref:`editor_integration_config` under an ``esbonio.*`` prefix.
+It also exposes the following additional options.

 ``esbonio.server.pythonPath`` (string)
    If the official `Python Extension`_ is available the extension will use the same